lovehhf/edx-documentation/en_us/install_operations/source/configuration/youtube_api.rst

    that your YouTube API key is still surrounded by quotation marks when you are done.

 #.
-Save the file in your text editor, and close it.
+Save the file in your text editor, and then close it.

 #.
 Open the ``cms.auth.json`` file and make the same change.
 If that line does
    not exist in this file, create it.

 #.
-Save the file in your text editor, and close it.
+Save the file in your text editor, and then close it.

 .. _edx-platform: https://github.com/edx/edx-platform